longhorn-rocketry/flight-factory/README.md

 `/path/to/sketch` is the root of the Arduino sketch being simulated.
 The sketch's dependencies, if not elsewhere in the factory, must be in this folder as well.
+This path must also contain a configuration file `.ff`.
+The format of this file is covered further below.

 Then, build and run.

 ```
-make clean; make ff; ./ff /path/to/config
+make clean; make ff; ./ff /path/to/sketch
 ```

-The configuration file contains parameters for the simulation and the rocket being simulated.
-Writing these files is covered further down.

 Alternatively, `fly.sh` will do all of the above for you.
 This is your go-to compile & run one-liner.

 ```
-./fly.sh /path/to/sketch /path/to/config
+./fly.sh /path/to/sketch
 ```

 `build.sh`, an almost identical script that simply omits the execution of the